 Always a bridesmaid, never a bride.
 Who knew a maid of honor was also the name of a dessert?
 According to a note in this recipe, Ann Boleyn’s maids of honor were supposedly enjoying these “delicacies” when King Henry VIII met her for the first time.
-Since the dessert did not have a name, Henry, being the sharp tack he was, named them Maids of Honor (or Honour).
+Since the dessert did not have a name, Henry, being the sharp tack he was, named them Maids of Honor (or Honour, given the parties involved were English).
 Given those tidbits, these tarts in a puff-pastry shell do not have as much to do with weddings as they have to do with royalty, but roll with me here.

 I remember when my sister got married, her mother-in-law shared an interesting tidbit that in long-ago times, the bride and the bridesmaids dressed the same at weddings to confuse any evil spirits that may have been present and meant to do the bride harm.
 I wonder what people hundreds of years from now will say about our modern day weddings?

 In Henry VIII and Anne Boleyn’s time, Maids of Honor would have been filled with the curds strained from adding rennet to milk.
 I assume this process would be similar to making ricotta cheese, so that is what I used for the filling.
 I doubt they would have used puff pastry for the tart shells, but that’s what we get to use today.

 The ease and speed with which these puff-pastry tarts came together was a pleasant surprise.
 Given most bakers will have eggs, sugar, and butter on hand, all you need is a sheet of puff pastry and ricotta cheese to whip up a quick dessert if you are craving a sweet bite.
 I flavored my tart filling with lemon, both zest and extract, but I see no reason why another flavor of your choice would not work.
 Until tomorrow, enjoy!